 Consider even more options with our 17 smart kitchen splashback ideas.

-5. A kitchen island with an integrated wine cooler
+5. Go for a kitchen island with an integrated wine cooler

 If you are considering a luxury kitchen, chances are you already have a wine collection that’s kept in either a cellar or a wine room.
 A wine fridge in the kitchen itself, however, is more convenient, especially when you simply want a glass of wine while you’re cooking.